a3mashay/Na-SSE/README.md

-# Na-SSE: outlier detection and generative design
+# Na-SSE: Outlier Detection and Generative Design

 Code accompanying the manuscript on data-driven screening and generative exploration of **sodium solid-state electrolytes (Na-SSEs)**.